History of Silchester Roman City Walls and Amphitheatre

 In 2014 the archaeologists from Reading University packed up their tools and left the roman ruins in peace.
 They had spent 18 years digging and unearthing the entire site which is known as Insula IX, but it still remains a mystery as to why this Roman town was abandoned in the sixth century.

-Silchester was first dug up by the Victorians.
+Silchester Roman Town was first dug up by the Victorians.
 The staff and students from Reading University have, over the years, found many incredible items including the first olive stone ever found in the UK, proving that the people were eating these delicacies long before the Romans arrived.
-They discovered little bones with marks on them that indicated puppy fur was taken to make fur cloaks, there were rituals burials of cats, dogs and ravens in the site.
+They discovered little bones with marks on them that indicated puppy fur was taken to make fur cloaks, there were ritual burials of cats, dogs and ravens at the site.

-In 2014 in the last week of the dig the team found what they believe to be the largest Iron Age hall ever found in Britain.
+In 2014 in the last week of the dig, the team found what they believe to be the largest Iron Age hall ever found in Britain.
 The thought is that this huge hall which was around 8 meters by 50 meters and may have been Commius’s home.
-They believe this due to a beautiful iron age brooch which was apparently deliberately deposited in the foundations.
+They believe this is due to a beautiful iron age brooch that was apparently deliberately deposited in the foundations.

-The first Roman buildings on the site were light military structures, and the historians think (due to the archaeological evidence) that the town was burnt down and the guess it might have been done during the Boudiccan rebellion.
+The first Roman buildings on the site were light military structures, and the historians think (due to the archaeological evidence) that the town was burnt down and they guess it might have been done during the Boudicca rebellion.

-In the sixth century the town was abandoned apparently the population fled and that evidence comes from finding filled in wells and abandoned artifacts.
-Eventually nature reclaimed the land and the buried Roman town was marked only by the remains of its walls. to this day the mystery still remains as to why.
+In the sixth century, the town was abandoned apparently the population fled and that evidence comes from finding filled-in wells and abandoned artefacts.
+Eventually, nature reclaimed the land and the buried Roman town was marked only by the remains of its walls. to this day the mystery still remains as to why.

 If you head out to see the Roman Ruins at Silchester be aware that you can walk the walls and catch glimpses of them but the paths are not well marked and although it is a beautiful walk there is really not that much to see unless you use your imagination.